Helen Fospero

-Helen Fospero (née Morton; born 30 August 1966) is an English television presenter and journalist, best known for her presenting roles on shows such as GMTV, Daybreak and Lorraine.
+Helen Fospero (née Morton; born 30 August 1966) is an English television presenter and journalist, best known for her presenting roles on shows such as GMTV, Daybreak, and Lorraine.

 She is currently working as a reporter for Watchdog and The One Show on the BBC.

 Early life

 Born Helen Jane Morton in Cleethorpes, Lincolnshire, she grew up in nearby Grimsby, and attended Hereford School (now Ormiston Maritime Academy), Grimsby.
-Her grandfather George Barker, was one of the Grimsby Chums.
+Her grandfather George Barker, was one of the Grimsby Chums during the First World War.

 She left school just before her 18th birthday and started her career at the local weekly newspaper.
 A short time later she joined a national news agency, writing for tabloids and broadsheets in Fleet Street.

 Career

 Fospero's television career began when she was one of the first journalists to be recruited by Sky Television in 1989.
 She was a home news editor when the channel launched in 1989, and took on many roles in her nine years there, including reporter and presenter on Sunrise and Live at Five.
-In September 1997, she was poached by Breakfast television station GMTV, where she met John Stapleton, who acts as a mentor to her.
+In September 1997, she was poached by Breakfast television station GMTV, where she met John Stapleton, who acted as a mentor to her.
 Fospero was initially the Showbiz correspondent, then later became the United States correspondent, based in New York City.

-In November 2002 when the BBC launched the new Yorkshire & Lincolnshire area, Fospero was appointed by Greg Dyke to front the new version of regional news magazine programme Look North along with Peter Levy.
+In November 2002, when the BBC launched the new Yorkshire & Lincolnshire area, Fospero was appointed by Greg Dyke to front the new version of regional news magazine programme Look North along with Peter Levy.

 After her daughter was born, Fospero left Look North to find a position based in London to be closer to her family, and after standing in on BBC London News, she joined Channel 5 News and Sky News.
 Fospero gave birth to her second child in mid-2009, after which she became a freelance presenter.

 In September 2009, Fospero made her return to GMTV as a newsreader for the first hour of GMTV (News Hour), as well as a relief presenter alongside John Stapleton.
 In 2010, Fospero shared presenting and newsreading duties with Penny Smith until her departure on 4 June 2010.
 This is when she became the main newsreader on GMTV and GMTV with Lorraine, as well as the main relief presenter, until the demise of GMTV on 3 September 2010.